segbo-db/borrowability_paper/probablistic_model/README.md

     -   <a href="#intersection-of-segments-in-phoible-and-segbo"
         id="toc-intersection-of-segments-in-phoible-and-segbo">Intersection of
         segments in PHOIBLE and SEGBO</a>
+    -   <a href="#accounting-for-negative-data-in-model-1"
+        id="toc-accounting-for-negative-data-in-model-1">Accounting for negative
+        data in Model 1</a>
 -   <a href="#compare-the-results" id="toc-compare-the-results">Compare the
     results</a>
 -   <a href="#references" id="toc-references">References</a>